grab/engineering-blog/_posts/2018-01-19-deep-dive-into-database-timeouts-in-rails.md

 excerpt: "Disaster strikes when you do not configure timeout values properly.
 In this post, we dive into the details of how timeouts work with Ruby on Rails and Databases."
 ---

-# Deep Dive into Handling Database Timeouts in Rails

 A couple of weeks ago, we had a production outage for one of our internal Ruby on Rails application servers.
 One of the databases that the application connects to had a failover event.
 It was expected that the server should continue functioning for endpoints which do not depend on this database, but it was observed that our server slowed down to a crawl, and was unable to function properly even after the failover completed, until we manually restarted the servers.

 ## Background